 - Tenant Retention: Tenants seek sustainable living options.
 Properties with lower utility costs and a smaller carbon footprint attract and retain tenants, reducing vacancy rates and related expenses.

 - Property Value: Energy-efficient upgrades enhance property value, making properties more attractive to potential buyers and investors.
 Sustainable features are becoming essential selling points.
+Research published in Energy Economics found that residential properties with electricity-generating solar panels commanded an average value premium of approximately $45,000 — representing 15% of the median home value — and a transaction price premium of $28,000 (17% of the median sales price) compared to matched non-solar properties.

 - Brand Reputation: Commitment to sustainability strengthens a company’s brand reputation, attracting environmentally conscious tenants, investors, and employees.